mcci-catena/docker-iot-dashboard/README.md

 * Set the password to the value given for `INFLUXDB_INIT_PWD` in `influxdb/.env`.
 * Click "Save & Test".

+## Future work
+This code is not yet on the main branch because of the following remaining work items (see TODO.txt):
+1. add a script to setup the passwords initially for grafana and for access to node-red and influxdb.
+2. admin script to show roles and maintain the htpasswd
+3. add the auto-update cron script -- right now you have to restart in order to get the SSL certs updated.
+Not a big deal, as the patches-requiring-reboot interval is shorter than the life of the certs, but still, this should be fixed.
+4. Switch to [phusion](https://github.com/phusion/baseimage-docker) for the base inmage, instead of ubuntu.
+5. add a safety check, so that a manual launch without running the configuration script will cause things to display a useful message and shut down.
+6. providue suitable intial files for Grafana and NodeRed, assuming Catena-4450 sensor node.
+7. the intial script should prompt for the data base naem.

 ## Acknowledgements
 This builds on work done by Johan Stokking of [The Things Network](www.thethingsnetwork.org) for the staging environment.
 Additional adaptation done by Terry Moore of [MCCI](www.mcci.com).